F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

  - Workspace ID: Navigate to :guilabel:`Log Analytics workspace > Advanced Settings > Connected Sources`.
  - Shared Key: Navigate to :guilabel:`Log Analytics workspace > Advanced Settings > Connected Sources` and use the primary key.

+To see more information about sending data to Log Analytics, see |HTTP Data Collector API|.

 ..
-NOTE:: To see more information about sending data to Log Analytics, see |HTTP Data Collector API|.

-Note the following example has been updated with the **useManagedIdentity** property.
-See :ref:`mi` following the example for information about using Azure Managed Identities and Telemetry Streaming.
+NOTE:: The following example has been updated with the **useManagedIdentity** and **region** properties. |br| See :ref:`mi` following the example for information about using Azure Managed Identities and Telemetry Streaming.

+Region property
+^^^^^^^^^^^^^^^
+.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

+   Support for the **region** property is available in Telemetry Streaming 1.11 and later.

+Telemetry Streaming v1.11 adds the **region** property for Azure Log Analytics and Application Insights.
+This is in part to support the Azure Government regions.

+- This optional property is used to determine cloud type (public/commercial, govcloud) so that the correct API URLs can be used (example values: westeurope, japanwest, centralus, usgovvirginia, and so on).
+- If you do not provide a region, Telemetry Streaming attempts to look it up from the instance metadata.
+- If it is unable to extract metadata, TS defaults to public/commercial
+- Check the |azregion| for product/region compatibility for Azure Government.
+- See the Azure documentation for a valid list of regions (resource location), and :ref:`Region list<azreg>` for example values from the Azure CLI.

 Example Declaration: